opendr-eu/opendr/docs/reference/human-model-generation.md

 #### Example

-* **Generation of a human model from a single image using the PIFuGeneratorLearner.**
+* **Generation of a 3D human model from a single image using the PIFuGeneratorLearner.**

+This example shows how to perform inference on an RGB image, using along an image of the silhouette of the depicted human, and generate a 3D human model.

 ```python
 import sys